-Capsaicin is a chemical compound found in the placental tissue of serrano chiles, and it is responsible for their spiciness.
+Capsaicin is a chemical compound found in the placental tissue (white membrane) of serrano chiles, and this is what is responsible for their spiciness.

 Serrano peppers are delicious when grilled, roasted, or fried.
-Each method imparts a different flavor and texture to the chile.
+Each method imparts a different flavor and texture to the recipe.

-If the spice is too much, remove the seeds.
+If the spice of the chile serrano is too much, remove the seeds.
 If not, it’s perfectly healthy to eat the seeds along with the flesh.

 Serrano peppers are considered a medium-hot pepper.
 They contain anywhere between 10,000 to 23,000 Scoville Heat Units.
 For comparison, they are about 3-5 times hotter than jalapeno peppers.